Commercial Radio

 Commercial Radio 3

-While commercial radio broadcasting has seen some criticism over the years, it’s a very popular medium.
-Initially, companies and consumer groups believed that the presence of radio commercials would make it difficult for them to enjoy their favourite shows.
+While commercial broadcasting has seen some criticism over the years, it’s a very popular medium.
+Initially, companies and consumer groups believed that the presence of radio commercials would make it difficult for them to enjoy their favorite shows.

-However, just like you may have gotten used to the ads you see between programmes on the television, listeners gradually grew accustomed to the presence of advertising in radio.
+However, just like you may have gotten used to the ads you see between programs on television, listeners gradually grew accustomed to the presence of radio advertising.

 For a while, the average radio station existed entirely without commercials.
 However, as time went on, people started to object less to promotional material on the airwaves, and regulations appeared to govern the appearance of ads.